 It’s hard to say goodbye.
-You worked hard to capture all those email addresses for your newsletter list, but occasionally, you have to let them go (even before they unsubscribe).
+You worked hard to capture all those email lists for your newsletter, but occasionally, you have to let them go (even before they unsubscribe).
 If you don’t, you could be kicked off your bulk email system; I’ve seen it happen!

 Bounces & Unsubscribes